The Casper Mattress

 Akin to this concept is Casper’s use of latex (now latex-like foam) on top of the memory foam.
 Besides absorbing less heat than memory foam, latex and latex-like foam for mattresses is perforated (vertically ventilated), letting more air flow through than open-cell foam alone.

-In the Casper Mattress, not only the latex-like foam, but also the memory foam is ventilated.
+In The Casper Mattress, both the latex-like foam and the memory foam are open-cell foams.
 Their description says, “We use open-cell foams that have tiny pores to let excess hot air escape — so you can stay cool and comfortable” [italics ours].
 The animated illustration for this shows air not only going down into the mattress, but traveling horizontally and out the side.

-This is an echo of the Airflow Transfer System (ATS) patented by Selectabed and shown in this video.
-It is not identical in its details, but has the same objective.
-Awaiting comparison testing is the volume of airflow in the Casper as compared with the ATS in mattresses such as Tempflow models.
+This sounds like an echo of the Airflow Transfer System (ATS) patented by Selectabed and shown in this video.
+However, itis not the same, even though it has the same objective.
+Testing of the volume of airflow in the ATS shows that it is several times that of open-cell foam.

 The bulk of customer reviews are found on Casper Sleep’s website.
 As of May 21, 2018, there were 11,262 reviews by verified customers.
 This is 92.51% of the 12,174 reviews found not only there, but also on Amazon, GoodBed, and Consumer Reports.
 Except perhaps for Amazon, these include reviews for all versions of this mattress.

-With such a high percentage of the overall reviews of the Casper Mattress, we naturally expect reviews on this site to determine the weighted aggregate average rating.
-That is so, but we can use the others as a check on reliability.
+With such a high percentage of the overall reviews of the Casper Mattress, we naturally could expect reviews on this site to determine the weighted aggregate average rating.
+However, according to the policy, we have to use reviews outside the company’s own site.

 The customer reviews on Casper.com include both the positive and the negative.
 Of the 11,262 ratings, 7,552 were 5 Stars, over 67% of the reviews on this site.
 The average rating is 4.36 (87.12%).